matteabusato/CSC207/README.md

 Mattea's Story: Emma wants to pay her university fees.
 She lunches the software, checks her balance and makes a transaction through the app.
 She can then see the transaction information on her transaction history.

-Yue Zheng's Story: Jeff wants to get a new card to spend money for the trip abroad, also he wants to delete the past card which used to spend money on paying last year loan.
-Also before the travel, he wants to change the money into some other currency to make the trip easier.

-Zeyu's Story: Bob can open the banking app and use it to find ATM around the city(fake).
-Bob wants to buy a house, he goes on the banking app and see a list of properties displayed on the map which he can purchase.

-Xing's Story: Joe can apply for a fixed-term loan from the banking app with interests.
-Joe can buy insurance through the banking app to make sure he has all the insurance he needs covered.